Library management: Planning and maintaining library facilities

 An important aspect of library management is planning and maintaining library facilities.
-Successful planning is defined as "active planning that ensures an organization will have the right people in the right place at the right time for right job" Planning the construction of new libraries or remodeling those that exist is integral since user needs are often changing.
+Successful planning is defined as "active planning that ensures an organization will have the right people in the right place at the right time for [the] right job".
+Planning the construction of new libraries or remodeling those that exist is integral since user needs are often changing.
 To supplement their operating budget, managers often secure funding through donor gifts and fundraising.
 Many facilities have begun including cafes, Friends of the Library spaces, and even exhibits to help generate additional revenue.
 These areas should be taken into account when planning for building expansions.

-The site for new construction must be found, then the building must be designed, constructed, and eventually evaluated.
+The site for new construction must be found, and then the building must be designed, constructed, and eventually evaluated.
 Once established, it is important that the building is regularly maintained.
 This may be completed by delegating tasks to maintenance personnel or by hiring an outside company through bids.

 Disaster planning must be taken into account in the library context as well: not only the impact of a disaster on the library, but the library's potential role as a support service just after a disaster.

 Associations and publications

 The Library Leadership and Management Association (LLAMA) is a division of the American Library Association that provides leaders with webinars, conferences, and a variety of industry publications, in addition to funding through awards and grants.
 LLAMA membership includes a free subscription to the online quarterly magazine Library Leadership & Management, as well as discounts on other publications and related conferences.
-In 2020 LLAMA merged with two other division of ALA to form Core: Leadership, Infrastructure, Futures.
+In 2020 LLAMA merged with two other divisions of the ALA to form Core: Leadership, Infrastructure, Futures.

 The Journal of Library Administration began in 1980 and is currently published by Routledge eight times per year.
 It is a peer-reviewed academic journal that discusses issues pertaining to library management.